-

 What is amylase?

-Amylases are hydrolase enzymes responsible for the breakdown of starch into simple sugars (maltose, glucose).
-We mainly distinguish:
+Amylases are hydrolase enzymes responsible for breaking down starch into simple sugars (maltose, glucose).
+The main types are:

 Their activity is essential in many industrial processes, particularly in nutrition, agri-food, biotechnology, enzyme formulation, and plant production.